 The competition, which aims to promote civics education and encourage Wisconsin high school students to develop an interest in public service, will host play-off competitions virtually on April 8-9, 2026.
 The top-performing teams will advance to the state finals on Friday, May 1, at the Wisconsin State Capitol.
 Members of the state championship-winning team will …

 As the nation approaches its 250th anniversary, this full-day workshop explores George Washington’s leadership and the role his words played in shaping the early republic.
-Participants will examine how Washington …
+Participants will examine how Washington navigated disagreement, spoke about unity, and guided a new nation through uncertainty using the Farewell Address and other key documents.
+Teachers will focus on making …

 Interaction with local community is at the heart of civic participation.
-This workshop presents practical strategies for helping students of all ages cultivate community connections that support their civic learning …
+This workshop presents practical strategies for helping students of all ages cultivate community connections that support their civic learning and involvement.
+You will explore how students can meaningfully engage with others in their neighborhood, town, or city to deepen their understanding of history and …

 These meetings are open to all WCLC members, and are meant as an opportunity to connect with others who are invested in strengthening civic learning in the state.
-Each meeting …
+Each meeting will include time in small groups for connection and planning.
+Meetings take place at 10am on the 3rd Friday of each month.
+Joining the WCLC …

 Fredonia, WI Beginning with the upheavals of the 1960s, the United States saw a diverse set of groups pushing for social change.
-These included African Americans, Native Americans, women, and …
+These included African Americans, Native Americans, women, and gays and lesbians.
+This seminar will focus on the legacy of the 1960s, the intersection of personal behavior with political movements and battles won and …

 This workshop provides an overview of The Asian American Education Project’s lesson plans and the five thematic units on: citizenship, civil rights, identity, immigration, and racism.
-It will cover the …
+It will cover the importance of including APIDA history in school curricula by exploring the contributions of APIDAs in labor activism, the fight for school integration and citizenship rights, …

 The Center for Community and Nonprofit Studies will host the main site, and this year, we will include satellite sites across Wisconsin.
 Session Topics Community Efforts – grassroots, youth, the arts, etc Civil Society Organization Insights and Efforts Public Sector Insights and Efforts Research and Scholarship on Civic Health Bridging Divides and Depolarization And Other …

 What ethical dilemmas do young people face when they see someone in their community being harmed?
-What tools will equip our students to address the antisemitism and other forms of …
+What tools will equip our students to address the antisemitism and other forms of racism and bigotry that they encounter?
+What scenarios are students encountering today, and what risks and consequences do they grapple with in moments of decision …